-SUNDAY 17th January- Second Sunday of the Year – Masses with a public congregation shall be said with Covid-19 restrictions in the following locations this week.
+SUNDAY 7th March- Third Sunday of Lent, year B – Masses with a public congregation shall be said with Covid-19 restrictions in the following locations this week.

 |Haunton Barton||Holy Mass |

 |Monday 8th March|

 10:30am to 11:30am

 Holy Mass Adoration

 |Thursday 11th||6pm 6:45pm to 7:45pm||Woodlane||Holy Mass Holy Hour|

 ‘Be joyful always, pray without ceasing, give thanks in every circumstance.’
 1 Thess 5:17